Jeremy Harris (politician)

-Jeremy Harris (born December 7, 1950) is an American politician who served as Mayor of Honolulu, Hawaii from 1994 to 2004.
-A biologist by training, Harris started his political career as a delegate to the 1978 Hawaii State Constitutional Convention.
+Jeremy Harris (born December 7, 1950) is an American politician who served as the 11th Mayor of Honolulu, Hawaii, from 1994 to 2005.
+A biologist by training, Harris started his political career as a delegate to the 1978 Hawaiʻi State Constitutional Convention.
 While Harris served as chief executive of the City & County of Honolulu, the city was named "America's Greatest City" by the official American governance journal, Governing Magazine.
 Harris is the founder of the China-U.S. Conference of Mayors and Business Leaders and the Japan-American Conference of Mayors and Chamber of Commerce Presidents.
-He is married to Ramona Sachiko Akui Harris and lives in Kalihi Valley on the island of O'ahu.
+He lives in Kalihi Valley on the island of O'ahu.

 Early years

 Born and raised in Wilmington, Delaware, Harris moved to Honolulu to study at the University of Hawaiʻi at Mānoa, where he obtained dual undergraduate degrees in related biology fields.
 Upon graduation, Harris went on to the University of California at Irvine, where he obtained his master's degree in population and environmental biology, specializing in urban ecosystems.
-He returned to Hawaii and settled on the island of Kauai, where he was a professor at Kauai Community College and marine advisor with the University of Hawaii Sea Grant Program.
+He returned to Hawaiʻi and settled on the island of Kauaʻi, where he was a professor at Kauaʻi Community College and marine advisor with the University of Hawaiʻi Sea Grant Program.

 Political career

-Harris was elected by his fellow Kauai residents to serve as their delegate to the 1978 Hawaii State Constitutional Convention.
-The convention of 1978 came to be recognized as one of the most important events in Hawaii history as from its body of delegates, many would become future "giants of Hawaii politics" as the media would later recall.
+Harris was elected by his fellow Kauaʻi residents to serve as their delegate to the 1978 Hawaii State Constitutional Convention.
+The convention of 1978 came to be recognized as one of the most important events in Hawaiʻi history as from its body of delegates, many would become future "giants of Hawaiʻi politics" as the media would later recall.
 Harris debated alongside John D. Waihee III, future governor of Hawaii, as well as future legislative leaders Carol Fukunaga, Helene Hale, Les Ihara, Jr., Barbara Marumoto and Joseph M. Souki.

 In 1979, Harris was elected to the Kauai County Council where he served a single two-year term.
 In 1984, he joined the City & County of Honolulu as executive assistant to Mayor Frank F. Fasi.
 He was soon promoted to deputy managing director and then managing director.
 In 1994, Fasi resigned as mayor of Honolulu and in the line of succession, Harris assumed the office.